Sunaira1101/CSE331_PROJECT/README.md

 # CSE331_PROJECT
-Making Robot Car
+Hand Gesture Controlled Robot Car Using Arduino

-Both hardware and software
+Both hardware and software(in Proteus)